nathanrchn/MiniTorch/README.md

 # MiniTorch
-A tiny Tensor-valued autograd engine build with Python and NumPy.
+A tiny Vector-valued autograd engine build in pure Python and a neural net library on top of it with PyTorch-like API.